silveredgold/beta-censoring/docs/content/beta-safety.md

 #### Domain-based statistics

 While I am working on a statistics API (to match the existing Performance API), there is no plan for the API to include per-domain information.
 Storing the origin domains of all client requests turns Beta Censoring into a non-editable, real-time source of data on a user's browsing habits, something I don't feel entirely comfortable with it being.
 If this does get added, it will be up to clients if they want to provide a domain or not.

+#### GIF and Video Support

+Beta Censoring does not support censoring GIFs or videos.
+If you request a GIF to be censored, the server will censor the first frame and return it as a static image.
+As it stands, the NudeNet model is just nowhere near fast enough to support animations or videos with a vaguely acceptable user experience.
+Based on my current testing numbers, a 10-second low-resolution low-framerate GIF would take around 5 minutes to be censored.
+Hypothetically, a high-framerate 720p video just 15 seconds long would take almost an hour.
+As such, Beta Censoring chooses to only support static images.